j50n/deno-asynciter/README.md

 This little library exposes both functions and a fluent-style wrapper so I can write my lazy code the way I want to: lazily.

+It also supports easy in-order and out-of-order concurrent execution - with limits.

 ## Quickstart

 Here are some simple examples to get you started.